 If only a portion of the work can continue, the project activities should be documented, and the respective salaries should be claimed in accordance with the positions’ revised levels of effort.
 In this case, time sheets are not mandatory to substantiate the revised time allocation toward GAC project activities.
 Email exchanges with the GAC project management team are preferred; where this is not feasible, a proper documentation of the rationale should be kept on file by the recipient organization and provided to GAC upon request.

-New Question 21: If a recipient organization is unable to ensure project continuity on a temporary basis (that is, unable to continue achieving project results because of the COVID-19 pandemic), what should it do?
+Question 29: If a recipient organization is unable to ensure project continuity on a temporary basis (that is, unable to continue achieving project results because of the COVID 19 pandemic), what should it do?

 Recipient organizations are responsible for managing, monitoring and implementing the GAC-funded projects and ensuring that results are achieved as indicated in the contribution agreements.
 Furthermore, recipient organizations are responsible for ensuring that any funds received from GAC through the International Development Assistance (IDA) program are used solely for IDA programming.